ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

 In addition to the interface definitions above, the contract definition imports two other files:

--  `GSN/Context.sol` is the definitions required to use [OpenGSN](https://www.opengsn.org/), a system that allows users without Ether to use the blockchain.
+-  `GSN/Context.sol` is the definitions required to use [OpenGSN](https://www.opengsn.org/), a system that allows users without ether to use the blockchain.
 Note that this is an old version, if you want to integrate with OpenGSN [use this tutorial](https://docs.opengsn.org/tutorials/integration.html).
 -  [The SafeMath library](https://ethereumdev.io/using-safe-math-library-to-prevent-from-overflows/), which is used to make